LehlohonoloMoloi/CMPG-323-Overview---30586453/README.md

 I am going to create a repository for each project and tie them to one project.

 ## Branching Strategy
 The branching strategy that will be employed in each project is that I am gonna be working on the main branch on every project.
-If a bug arises, I will then create a dev branch to fix it.
+If a bug arises, I will then create a develop branch to fix it.

 ## .gitignore Usage
 In each project, the .gitignore will be used to hide some sensitive files from the public, even though the repositories themselves will  be public.